WalshStreet Appraisals has answers to "Frequently Asked Questions"

 - Precisely what "value" attribute is being reported and what that value means.

 - The effective date of the value opinion.

-- Relevant property attributes, including: location, physical description, legal attributes, economic factors, the property rights valued, and non-real estate items included in the valuation, such as personal property, trade fixtures and even intangible items.
+- Relevant property characteristics, including: location, physical attributes, legal attributes, economic factors, the property rights in question, and non-real estate items included in the valuation, such as personal property, permanent equipment installations and even intangible factors.

-- Any known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and other items of a similar nature.
+- All known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and the like.

 - Division of interest, such as fractional interest, physical segment and partial holding.

 - The scope of work used when completing the job.